-3. Election procedures on the day of election
+4. Election procedures on the day of election

 - i.
 It will begin with the election of Students Chief Councilor followed by Girls' Councilor and Students Councilors. - ii.
 Candidates nominated for each post will be first called and asked to deliver their campaign talks to the general audience. - iii.
-This will be followed by distribution of ballot papers to the students and staff to cast their votes. - iv.
+This will be followed by distribution of ballot papers to the students and staff to cast their votes or will proceed to polling booth for casting the vote if the election is done through EVM. - iv.
 A candidate will be declared elected for the given post based on the highest number of votes secured. - v.
 The selected councilors for Games & Sports, Prayer and PA Systems will be declared. - vi.
 All the successful candidates will receive Tashi Khadhar from the President and take an oath of allegiance.
-They will also submit their manifesto to office of the Dean of Student Affairs.
+They will also submit their manifesto to office of the Dean of Student Affairs. - vii.
+If all top 8 votes secured by student leaders are male, a female candidate who secured highest vote will be offered 7th and 8th position respectively.